soccin/adagio/README.md

 ## Install

-Make sure to clone with `--recurse-submodules`
+- Make sure to clone with `--recurse-submodules`.

+- See `docs/installation.md` for more info.
+Specifically need to install nextflow in `bin`.